coreinfrastructure/best-practices-badge/doc/implementation.md

 on both how to install this software (e.g., for development) and a "quick start" guide to getting something to happen.

+If you have the privilege to access the production database directly, or any copy of it, be especially careful about protecting it.
+We want to ensure we comply with various laws about user privacy, including the EU General Data Protection Regulation (GDPR).

 In this document we'll use the term "open source software" (OSS), and treat Free/Libre and Open Source Software (FLOSS) as a synonym.